hamidrgh/EnsembleTools/source/Global_analysis.rst

 *"hist_range"(tuple, optional):A tuple specifying the minimum and maximum values for the histogram.
 If not specified (None), it uses the minimum and maximum values present in the data.*

+*“multiple_hist_ax”: If True, plots each histogram on a separate axis.*

 *"violin_plot"(bool,optional):If set to True, the function will generate a violin plot of the distances.
 [The default value is True]*

-*"location": It allows you to specify whether to calculate and use the mean ('mean') or the median ('median') as the reference value.*
+*"location": It allows you to specify whether to calculate and use the mean ('mean') the median ('median') or ('both') as the reference values.*

 *"save" (bool, optional):If set to True, the generated plot will be saved as an image file.
 [The default value is False]*

 *"ax" (plt.Axes, optional):The axes on which to plot.
 [The default value is None]*

 The end-to-end distances are computed by selecting the Cα atoms from each ensemble's trajectory and calculating the distance between the first and last Cα atoms in each frame: